 Countries such as France, Spain and Italy are champions of rosé.
 Why?
 Because of their approach to consuming wine, which is at mealtimes with family and friends.
 Rosé is a fantastic food wine that can be paired with a range of ingredients and cuisines, so unsurprisingly, the dining-centric wine culture of the Continent upholds this versatile drink.

-Perhaps the most coveted rosé style comes from Provence in southern France, where pale, ultra-dry rosés are ideally suited to the Mediterranean climate and lifestyle.
-There is also Spain’s rosado and Italy’s rosato, which comparatively tend to have a deeper colour and a bright, fruit-driven profile.
+Perhaps the most popular rosé style comes from Provence in southern France, where pale, ultra-dry rosés are ideal for the Mediterranean climate and lifestyle.
+Spain’s rosado and Italy’s rosato tend to have a deeper colour and a bright, fruit-driven profile.
 The USA is another major producer of rosé, with its pink wines often a little sweeter in style.

 Pairing rosé wine with food